rinshu2510/shopKart/README.md

 Allow user to view the status of their Order.

-Allowing user to pay debit card.
+Allowing user to pay using debit card.

 Each payment can be authorized using Stripe.